 BD: So great times ahead.
 Anything else you want to say?

 S.K: It was a totally awesome Blender conference this year.
-To spend a whole weekend with wonderful artists and developers, spiced up with interestings presentations, workshops and live-demos is always a Highlight of the year.
+To spend a whole weekend with wonderful artists and developers, spiced up with interesting presentations, workshops and live-demos is always a highlight of the year.
 Especially when some developers code some new features for motion tracking while already standing at the speaker's desk.
 That's totally awesome!
 Until right now Keir has been working on automatic camera calibration, should be ready a few hours from now...